HMS Shah (1873): Service career

-She was only in service for three years.
+She was in service for only three years.
 In 1876, she was deployed as flagship of the Royal Navy's Pacific Station under Admiral de Horsey, relieving HMS Repulse.

 On 29 May 1877, in company with the corvette HMS Amethyst, she fought an action near Ilo, Peru, the Battle of Pacocha.
 This was against the Peruvian armoured single-turret ship Huáscar, which had been taken over by anti-government rebels, and had boarded some British merchant ships.

 The armoured Huáscar proved virtually impenetrable to the British guns, but the two unarmoured British ships had to keep clear of the Huáscar’s turret guns.
 Although Shah was the fastest battleship then afloat, the smaller Huáscar was more maneuverable in the shallow waters.
 In the course of the action, Shah fired the first torpedo to be used in anger, although it missed – being outrun by Huáscar.

 During her time as flagship she also visited Pitcairn Island.
 On her voyage home in 1879, she called at St. Helena, where news was received of the British defeat at Isandhlwana.
 Shah was diverted to carry soldiers to Durban in South Africa.
 She then formed part of a Royal Naval contingent that assisted in the Anglo-Zulu War, before she completed her voyage to Britain.

 On 24 October 1879 some of her crew were paid off at Portsmouth and Shah was placed in the fourth division of the Steam Reserve, then joined the North America and West Indies Station at the Royal Naval Dockyard on Ireland Island, Bermuda, to provide accommodation.
 HMS Malabar took over this task in 1897.

 In December 1904, Shah was converted to a coal storage hulk and renamed C.470.
 The hulk was sold on 19 September 1919.
 In 1926 the hulk was wrecked, at Bermuda.

 According to some sources (primarily Danish), the ship was eventually sold to Danish salvage company Petersen & Albeck in 1934, towed to Copenhagen, and dismantled there.
 Part of the teakwood interior was later used as floor planks at the Royal Castle in Gråsten in 1936.

 Her masts survive.
 Being iron, they were deemed to be a lighter, more durable, replacement for the wooden masts of HMS Victory.
 They were probably fitted to Victory when she was dry docked in 1887, and survive to the present day in her preserved state.

 Her stern-plaque, a gift from the Shah of Persia, was restored in 1974 by HMS Malabar (Her Majesty's Naval Base Bermuda, the remnant of the Royal Naval Dockyard).
 It is on display at the St. George's Historical Society Museum, in the Mitchell House in St. George's Town, Bermuda).

 There is a monument to the ship's crew in Victoria Park, Portsmouth.